 - Attendance at the conferences – active participation in at least two conferences, of which at least one is in a the form of an oral lecture, with the second one is possible in the form of a poster

 - Pedagogical activity (participation in teaching) – Ph.D. students participates in teaching by conducting seminars, field courses, selected lectures or preparation of study materials in the first 4 semesters.
 An integral part of the development of pedagogical experiences of the Ph.D. candidate is consultation and/or assessment of pre-gradual thesis .
 The participation in teaching should not exceed 150 hours during the first 4 semesters (max.
 10 % of the workload)

-- Foreign internship – must be completed by undertaking at least a 2 months-long stay during the study, or by an active participation in an international project for at least 2 years (min.
+- Foreign internship – must be completed by undertaking at least a 1 month long foreign stay during the study, or by an active participation in an international project for at least 2 years (min.
 5 % of the workload).

 Professional courses (max.
 20 % of the workload):